Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/The laws of gas, pressure.md

 - A: cross-sectional area through which heat is being transferred
 - $\Delta T$: Temperature difference across the material(in kelvin; K)
 - $\Delta x$: thickness of the material(in metres, m)
+## High k or a low k
+- Materials with a  high k value are good conductors of heat
+- heat energy moves rapidly through such materials
 -